 Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

+Tropical Storm Idalia was almost at hurricane strength early Tuesday and is forecast to rapidly strengthen over "the next day or so," the National Hurricane Center says.

+Idalia was over the southeastern Gulf of Mexico.
+It could become a hurricane Tuesday morning and a major hurricane over the eastern Gulf early Wednesday, hurricane center forecasters said.
+Idalia's eye is expected to reach Florida's Gulf Coast on Wednesday as well.

-Tropical Storm Idalia is nearing hurricane strength and is forecast to become a hurricane on Monday as it tracks toward the Gulf Coast of Florida, on a path that is expected to impact a wide central chunk of the state, including cities like Tampa and Orlando.
+Idalia's path is expected to impact a wide central portion of the state, including cities such as Tampa and Orlando.

+As of 2 a.m.
+Tuesday, Idalia was some 55 miles north of the western tip of Cuba, moving north at 8 mph, with maximum sustained winds of 70 mph -- 4 mph shy of when storms are classified as hurricanes.

-Officials have placed communities under a range of severe weather advisories, from hurricane and tropical storm warnings to storm surge watches, as Idalia gains momentum near the far western tip of Cuba.
-Meanwhile, Hurricane Franklin, to the east over the Atlantic, is churning on a track that's expected to skirt along the East Coast of the United States.
+Meanwhile, Hurricane Franklin, to the east over the Atlantic, was churning on a track that's expected to skirt along the East Coast.

+It was a major Category 4 hurricane early Tuesday and was bringing "life-threatening surf and rip currents" along the southeastern U.S. coastline that were expected to "spread northward," the hurricane center said.
+Franklin "is expected to pass well to the west of Bermuda on Wednesday," the center added.
+It's expected to weaken starting Tuesday afternoon.

-Meteorologists rate hurricanes according to the Saffir-Simpson Wind Scale, categorizing storms that fall within Category 3, 4 or 5 as "major" hurricanes capable of causing "significant loss of life and damage," according to the National Hurricane Center.
-The category is based on a hurricane's maximum sustained wind speeds.
+Meteorologists rate hurricanes according to the Saffir-Simpson Wind Scale, categorizing storms that fall within Categories 3, 4 or 5 as "major" hurricanes capable of causing "significant loss of life and damage," according to the National Hurricane Center.
+The categories are based on a hurricane's maximum sustained wind speeds.

 Where is Hurricane Idalia going to hit?

-As Idalia gains strength and tracks through the Gulf of Mexico early this week, forecasters project that the storm system will make landfall along the west coast of Florida, putting communities at risk in central parts of the state and up through the panhandle.
+Florida's Gulf Coast appears to be in Idalia's sights, putting putting communities at risk in central parts of the state and up through the Panhandle.

 "Idalia is forecast to become a hurricane as it reaches the Gulf coast of Florida," the National Hurricane Center tweeted Monday afternoon.
 "There is a danger of life-threatening storm surge along portions of the Florida coastline."